Does Home Insurance Cover Septic Tank Damage?

 In simpler words, if the damage was something that could have been prevented or avoided by the homeowner, your insurance policy won’t shoulder the responsibility.

-Look for adjuster in cases of disagreement
+Look for an adjuster in cases of disagreement

 There could be situations where the damage has been caused without human error but the insurance company is not ready to accept it.
 For example, your insurer may deny paying a claim for tank damage even when you are particular about tank maintenance.
 In such situations, you will need to consult an adjuster.
 The adjuster will review your case and negotiate with your insurance company to ensure the right coverage for you.
 But in case the insurer is still not ready to pay, you have every right to lodge a complaint with the insurance department of your State.

-Be careful about maintenance of septic tank
+Be careful about the maintenance of the septic tank

 There are certain actions that you should follow to prevent septic tank damage and offset repair bills.
 As we have discussed above, if the damage is caused by your negligence, it’s you who have to bear the entire burden of repair.
 And, repairing a damaged septic tank is any day a pricey affair.
 It’s better to be safe than sorry.
-The piece below outlines the steps to be taken to ensure proper maintenance of septic tank:
+The piece below outlines the steps to be taken to ensure proper maintenance of the septic tank:

 Regular inspection